 Dealing with this kind of harm and the emotions that can come with it is a tremendous task that you are capable of, but it’s not going to be an easy fix.
 You will likely need more personalized assistance than this, or any other self-help article can provide.

-To get started, why not click here to connect with one of the experienced counselors on BetterHelp.com.
+To get started, why not click here to connect with one of the experienced therapists on BetterHelp.com.

 There are a lot of ways to heal, grow, and deal with bad memories.
 But there are ways that you do not want to use…